peteroupc/encoding/docs/PeterO.Text.ICharacterEncoder.md

 <b>Parameters:</b>

- * <i>c</i>: Either a Unicode code point (from 0-0xd7ff or from 0xe000 to 0x10ffff), r the value -1 indicating the end of the stream.
+ * <i>c</i>: Either a Unicode code point (from 0-0xd7ff or from 0xe000 to 0x10ffff), or the value -1 indicating the end of the stream.

  * <i>output</i>: Output stream where the converted bytes will be written.
-The decoder can aintain internal state, including data on code points already passed as nput, so this parameter should not change when using the same character ncoder object.
+The decoder can maintain internal state, including data on code points already passed as input, so this parameter should not change when using the same character encoder object.

 <b>Return Value:</b>